xlnwel/model-free-algorithms/readme.md

 Distributed Algorithms are implemented using [Ray](https://ray.readthedocs.io/en/latest/), a flexible, high-performance distributed execution framework.

-Due to lack of a Mujoco license, all algorithms are tested on the [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2) and [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environments from OpenAI's Gym and solve them.
+Due to the lack of a Mujoco license, all algorithms are tested on the [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2) and [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environments from OpenAI's Gym and solve them.
 In particular, our TD3 and SAC solve BipedalWalker-v2 in 2-4 hours, significantly faster than the best one on the [Leaderboard](https://github.com/openai/gym/wiki/Leaderboard#bipedalwalker-v2).
 On the other hand, PPO steadily solves it in 5-8 hours.
-TD3 is further tested on `BipedalWalkerHardcore-v2` with resNets and other modifications, achieving about 200+ scores averaged over 100 episodes after 15 hours training.
+TD3 is further tested on `BipedalWalkerHardcore-v2` with resNets and other modifications, achieving about 200+ scores averaged over 100 episodes after 15-hour training.
 Some further experimental results are recorded in `algo/on_policy/readme.md` and `algo/off_policy/readme.md`.

 Best arguments are kept in `args.yaml` in each algorithm folder.